francisdb/pup-research/README.md

 Some reverse engineering of pinup popper pup packs

-More excellent research done by @jsm174 at https://gist.github.com/jsm174/e5aa4ebe70052b5cf2ef49ab40c35dfb
+* More excellent research done by @jsm174 at https://gist.github.com/jsm174/e5aa4ebe70052b5cf2ef49ab40c35dfb
+* Findings by @LegendsUnchained at https://github.com/LegendsUnchained/vpx-standalone-alp4k/wiki/%5B11%5D-PUP-Pack-Table-Configuration

 > [!WARNING]
 > This is not a manual for making PuP packs.
 It's research for implementing PuP pack functionality on non-windows systems.
 Some of the things listed here are probably deprecated and should no longer be used.